AustinHackers/austinhackers.github.io/irc.md

-While traditionally the best way to communicate in AHA was the [mailing list]({{ site.mailinglistpage }}), now the most common place to find us is on IRC.
-We can be found on the [Freenode](http://freenode.net/) IRC Network in the channel #AHA.
+While traditionally the best way to communicate in AHA was the [mailing list]({{ site.mailinglistpage }}), now the most common place to find us is on IRC and discord.
+We can be found on the [Libera](http://libera.chat/) IRC Network in the channel #AHA.

-* Server: chat.freenode.net
+* Server: irc.libera.chat
 * Channel: #AHA
 * There is now a key needed to access the channel.
 Please show up to a meeting to get it.